nexusformat/definitions/manual/source/design.rst

     - I would love to pull down the NXshape group to component level too.
     Perhaps we can allow that and mark NXgeometry deprecated?

+Please note that it is planned to deprecate NXgeometry in favour of the transformation based system described below.

 .. _Design-Coordinate-Spherical:

 Simple (Spherical Polar) Coordinate System